pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 ## About the Sample Spring Boot Application

 *Pivotal Cloud Cache (PCC)* is a high-performance, high-availability caching layer for *Pivotal Cloud Foundry (PCF)*.
-This is sample Spring Boot application uses PCC as a caching provider and event source.
+This is a sample Spring Boot application which uses PCC as a caching provider and event source.

 This Spring Boot application implements a Pizza Store that can be used to order `Pizzas` with different sauces and toppings.